madisonksharp/beast-startup/notes.md

 - Return values
   - Arrow functions have special rules for the return keyword

+## Arrays

+- Object functions
+  - push : add an item to the end of the array- a.push()
+  - pop : remove an item from the end of the array - x = a.pop()
+  - slice: return a sub-array - a.slice(1,-1)
+  - sort: run a function to sort an array in place - a.sort((a,b)=> b-a)
+  - values: Creates an iterator for use with a for of loop- a.values..
+  - find: find first item satisfied by a test function
+  - forEach: run a function on each array item

-# this pointer
+## this pointer

 - all about scope
   closure

-# JSON (JavaScript Object Notation)
+## JSON (JavaScript Object Notation)

 - contains an object
+  - provides a simple and effective way to share and store data

+Example of a JSON doc
+{
+"class": {
+"title": "web programming",
+"description": "Amazing"
+},
+"enrollment": ["Marco", "Jana", "فَاطِمَة"],
+"start": "2025-02-01",
+"end": null
+}

+### COnverting to JavaScript

+- convert to and from javaScript using JSON.parse and JSON.stringify

-# JavaScript Object and classes
+## JavaScript Object and classes

-- objects can be creater with the new operator
+- objects can be created with the new operator